TokyoTF/live-rec/README.md

 * chaturbate
 * dreamcam

-> This app does not allow recording on private roms
+> This app does not allow recording on private shows

 Made with: [electronjs](https://electronjs.org/) + [svelte](https://svelte.dev/) + [vitejs](https://vitejs.dev/)